Cub Camp 2021 Counselor Applications are NOW OPEN! Check out our Staff page for more info!

 Eligibility requirements: Current UH faculty and staff and UH alumni who are at least three years post-graduation are eligible.
 Current undergraduate and graduate students will not be included for consideration.

-The Cub Camp Executive Team will review nominations and make Camp Namesake selections according to the criteria listed on the nomination form.
-The 2020 Cub Camp Namesakes will be announced on Monday, November 25, 2019.
+Each fall, the Cub Camp Executive Team will review nominations and make Camp Namesake selections according to the criteria listed on the nomination form.

 Andrew Hamilton | Raven Jones | Floyd Robinson | Richard Walker